sm5190/restapi-aws-lambda/README.md

 All lambda functions are accessible through Amazon API Gateway, and all data is returned in JSON format.

 ## About Database
-The schema of the database together with the tables containing some sample records is provided for this project ( see schema.sql and data.sql) .
+The schema of the database together with the tables containing some sample records is provided for this project ( see schema.sql and data.sql).
 Additional records can be added to the tables as needed.
-For this project MSQL supported by RDS is used.
+For this project MySQL supported by AWS RDS is used.

 ## Other
 - All common dependencies for the lambda functions is deployed as layers.
 Any library/dependency used by more than one function is added as a layer.